dodevops/socko-api/README.md

 * RootNodeInterface: The root of each tree
 * BranchNodeInterface: A node, that holds children
 * SimpleNodeInterface, OutputNodeInterface: A node, that holds content, but no children.
-The SimpleNode is used in the input- and hierarchy-trees and the OutputNode in the resulting tree.
+The SimpleNode is used in the input- and hierarchy-trees and the OutputNode in the result tree.
 * SkippedNodeInterface: A node, that was skipped by the current processor

 The different features of the SOCKO! api rely on processors, that process specific node types when walking the input tree.
 So each processor uses additional node types